 Savings Account: Simple Interest and Compound Interest

-Most savings accounts offer simple interest calculated on the daily balance, which is then credited quarterly or monthly.
-However, in some special savings products or high-value accounts, banks may offer compound interest options where interest earned is added back to the principal periodically.
+Most savings accounts offer simple interest calculated on the daily balance, which is then credited monthly, as per prevailing banking practice and RBI norms.
+However, in Some specialised products may credit interest more frequently, though savings accounts generally do not compound interest. or high-value accounts, banks may offer compound interest options where interest earned is added back to the principal periodically.

 In compound interest accounts, the interest keeps accumulating on both the original amount and the previously credited interest.
 This creates a compounding effect over time.
 Though rare in standard savings accounts, this model is common in fixed deposits, especially cumulative FDs.
 Knowing this distinction helps estimate actual returns better.